-In most cases, it is safe and recommended to continue normal hygiene routines as usual with a bath or shower, which can also help to reduce the risk of infection in the area.
-Men should pay attention to drying the genital area thoroughly with genital movements of a towel to avoid aggravation of any pain.
+In most cases, it is safe and recommended to continue normal hygiene routines as usual with a bath or shower, which can also reduce the risk of infection in the area.
+Men should pay attention to drying the genital area thoroughly with genital movements of a towel to avoid the aggravation of any pain.

-Men may resume sexual activity as soon as they feel comfortable, which usually occurs about a week following surgery.
-Some men may find their semen is slightly red colored for the first few ejaculations after a vasectomy due to the presence of blood, but this is considered normal and is not thought to be harmful.
+Men may resume sexual activity as soon as they feel comfortable, usually about a week following surgery.
+Some men may find their semen is slightly red-colored for the first few ejaculations after vasectomy due to the presence of blood, but this is considered normal and is not thought to be harmful.

 The vasectomy procedure should not interfere with libido or a man’s ability to have an erection and ejaculate as normal.
-However, some men do experience a mild aching in the testicles while sexually aroused, particularly in the initial month following surgery.
+However, some men experience a mild aching in the testicles while sexually aroused, particularly in the initial month following surgery.

 Men must be aware that, although a vasectomy offers a highly successful contraceptive method, it is not considered complete until a few months after the surgery.
 This is because some sperm may already be present and can fertilize an egg and conceive a baby.
 For this reason, other contraceptive methods should be used following surgery until a test confirms that the sperm count is zero, a few months after surgery.